furmanlukasz/neuroscience-reports/state-distributions.md

 - **State Counting**: For each sequence, we count the occurrences of each unique state.
 This counting results in a frequency distribution that serves as the basis for the histogram.
 - **Histogram Construction**: We create a histogram for each individual, where the x-axis represents the possible states, and the y-axis represents the count of each state within the individual's sequence.
 - **Multiple Panels**: The visualization is organized into multiple panels, one for each individual, allowing for an easy comparison across the schizophrenia group.
-- **Histograms**: Each panel contains a histogram detailing the frequency of each state.
-The height of each bar corresponds to the number of times a particular state occurs within the individual's sequence.
 - **Axes and Labels**:
     - The x-axis labels correspond to the different states, providing a clear indication of which state each bar represents.
     - The y-axis shows the count of occurrences for each state, allowing for an assessment of frequency and prevalence.